nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your iBook.

-4. Double-click the file to start the app<sup>[1](#applaunch-caveat)</sup>.
+4. Double-click the file to start the app<sup>[1](#applaunch-caveat)</sup>, or type in `java -jar ibook.jar` in a terminal in the same directory as `ibook.jar`.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>